vineetakhurana/CSCDevOps-Queue-Proxy/README.md

 ![getone] [get_one]

-Set key "two" to value "This message will self-destruct in 10 seconds" Send a get request with key "two"
+Set key "two" to value "This message will self-destruct in 10 seconds".
+Send a get request with key "two"

 ![settwo] [set_two]